cozy24/SA2R/README.md

 **Note on dataset access:**
 - T-Finance can be downloaded following [BWGNN](https://github.com/squareRoot3/Rethinking-Anomaly-Detection).
-- Elliptic and DGraph-Fin datasets are downloaded and preprocessed following [GADBench](https://github.com/squareRoot3/GADBench).
+- Elliptic and DGraph-Fin datasets can be downloaded and preprocessed following [GADBench](https://github.com/squareRoot3/GADBench).

 ---